Forensic deepfake audio detection using segmental speech features: Overview of acoustic features

 \subsubsection{Formant midpoint}

 As we want to test our method with different recording settings and different speakers, we need to see how the vowel formants vary across these conditions.
 Figure \ref{fig:vowel_mid} illustrates this by showing the acoustics of three exemplar vowel phonemes from our speakers and their deepfakes.
 This chart came from data of mean formant values of 11,344 vowel tokens and was generated using the ellipse plot with a semi-transparent color representing a 75\% confidence region of the data points.
 These ellipses are meant to show the distribution and confidence areas of the vowel groups in the F2-F1 space.
+Specifically, the three vowels shown (/i, \textipa{E}, \textipa{A}/) typically account for about one-third to two-fifths of all vowel tokens; in our data, this corresponds to roughly 1.7k–2.3k tokens per speaker for these three vowels combined.

 Figure \ref{fig:vowel_mid} clearly indicates that the formant values for the second speaker, LJ Speech, were captured more accurately compared to those for the first speaker, JA.
 It shows that the segmental quality of the deepfake output might vary depending on the recordings used to train the model.